 Show keypad hints - Enable or disable hints on the keypad, such as keyboard shortcuts and symbol group titles that are shown on the top left corner of the keypad when hovering over a symbol group key.

 Enable horizontal keypad - this changes the keypad layout to a rectangular, 2 row, keypad.
-Currently, only the number pad is available with this option.
+You can then customize this keypad by clicking on a button and either replacing it with another symbol or leaving it empty.

 Number pad - Customise the number pad in this section; remove buttons, change the order of buttons.